 Some of the most popular products available today are energy drinks.
 These energy drinks damage teeth.
 It comes as no surprise that Americans love the stuff.
 Between 30 and 50% of teens alone consume them.
-Contents of these drinks promise long-lasting energy boosts through caffeine, sugar, and herbal ingredients.
+The contents of these drinks promise long-lasting energy boosts through caffeine, sugar, and herbal ingredients.
 The effectiveness and safety of these ingredients have been debated for some time now.
 But how safe is your mouth?
 Find out what energy drinks can do to your teeth.

 You’ve just finished a long workout in the July heat.
 You’re thirsty and crave electrolytes.
 Although a sports drink is an easy option, you might want to consider drinking water and eating a banana if you’re at all concerned about your oral health.
 Let’s examine another scenario.
 You’ve been at your office computer for six hours straight and need a pick-me-up.
 Based on recent studies, you should skip the energy drink for the sake of your teeth.
 Sports and energy drinks are terrible for your oral health

 Energizing Tooth Decay

 Studies show energy drinks corrode 3.1% of enamel on teeth.
 This decaying power comes from large amounts of citric acid, a flavor-enhancing preservative.
 This ingredient in particular can easily damage teeth and cause faster tooth wear.
 So, routinely drinking energy drinks equates to bathing teeth in citric acid.
 Damaging or losing tooth enamel leaves teeth vulnerable to dental caries (cavities).
 The acid from energy drinks de-mineralizes enamel, allowing teeth to decay.
 Over time, saliva naturally fills cracks in enamel by replenishing minerals.
-However, when teeth were submerged in energy drinks, then in saliva, results showed teeth had difficulty recovering from prolonged exposure to citric acid.
+However, when teeth were submerged in energy drinks, and then in saliva, results showed teeth had difficulty recovering from prolonged exposure to citric acid.

 Cleaning Teeth after Energy Drinks